configcat/docs/website/docs/targeting/targeting-rule/targeting-rule-overview.md

 The conditions are in an **AND** relationship, meaning that all of them must evaluate to `true` for the Targeting Rule to match.

 The conditions can be added to the Targeting Rule on the Dashboard.
 There are three types of conditions:
-- [User condition](../user-condition) - A condition that is based on some property of the user.
+- [User Condition](../user-condition) - A condition that is based on some property of the user.
-- [Flag condition (Prerequisite)](../flag-condition) - A condition that is based on the value of another feature flag.
+- [Flag Condition (Prerequisite)](../flag-condition) - A condition that is based on the value of another feature flag.
-- [Segment condition](../segment-condition) - A condition that is based on a segment.
+- [Segment Condition](../segment-condition) - A condition that is based on a segment.

 ### THEN part